Quantitative Normal Approximation of Linear Statistics of $\beta$-ensembles: Introduction and main results

 Returning to the statement of Theorem~\ref{th:main}, we note that the assumption of $f$ having compact support is not essential.
 In view of the large deviation principle for the extreme values of the configuration $(\lambda_j)_{j=1}^N$ (see e.g.~\cite[Proposition~2.1]{BG13} or \cite[section~2.6.2]{AGZ10}), one could easily replace compact support by polynomial growth rate at infinity and the assumption of $f$ being smooth on $\R$ by $f$ being smooth on $(-1-\epsilon,1+\epsilon)$ for some $\epsilon>0$ and some very mild regularity assumptions outside of this interval.
 We choose not to focus on these classical generalizations here and be satisfied with the assumption that $f$ is smooth and compactly supported.

-We also wish to point out a variant of Theorem~\ref{th:main} for polynomial linear statistics of the GUE to emphasize that our approach can yield, at least in some cases, an optimal rate for the Gaussian approximation in the $\mathrm {W}_2$-metric.
+We also wish to point out a variant of Theorem~\ref{th:main} for polynomial linear statistics of the GUE to emphasize that our approach can yield, at least in some cases, an optimal rate for normal approximation in the $\mathrm {W}_2$-metric.

 \begin{theorem} Let $f:\R\to \R$ be a non-constant polynomial $($independent of $N)$ and $\nu_N$ be as in \eqref{eq:nuv} where $(\lambda_1, \ldots,\lambda_N)$ is distributed according to the ensemble $\PP_{x^2,2}^N$.
 Then, as $N\to\infty$,